MarkVink/BanHammer/README.md

 ##### Route Middleware

 Add the following to you `app/Http/routes.php` file in order to register your route.
 You should use the middleware as defined in app/Http/Kernel.php` and provide the field name for the username as argument `hammer`.
+This argument is optional and in case you leave it out, BanHammer will only check on the user's IP-address.

 ```php
 Route::post('shoutouts', [